dcernst/dcernst.github.io/teaching/mat320s20/syllabus.md

 - There will be no Weekly Homework assignments for the remainder of the semester.
 - As before, Daily Homework will be assigned regularly and will continue to be the backbone of our work.
 For each assignment, you will need to capture your handwritten work digitally and then upload a PDF to BbLearn.
 Daily Homework will be graded using the same system as before.
 - MORE HERE!
-- Any plan that we implement can be adapted if it isn't working out.
-Of course, I'll have the final say.
-- The remaining content for this course isn't easy and shifting to this new format will likely complicate things.
+- The remaining content for this course is challenging and shifting to this new format will likely complicate things.
 However, if you engage and put in time and effort, everything will be okay.
 We are in this together and I'm here to assist.
 - I know that you have other classes/commitments, so I'll do my best to be reasonable with the workload.

 <br />